 The thought of prospecting may seem like a daunting proposition, especially when you’re handling multiple sale and purchase matters simultaneously.

+Firstly, you need to understand what prospecting is.
 According to HubSpot, prospecting is the process of initiating and developing new business by searching for potential customers, clients, or buyers for your products or services.

 For a conveyancer, the goal for prospecting is generate interest in your services and convert them to become a revenue-generating customer.
-Some prospecting tips include:

-Utilise platforms like CoreLogic or recent Census Data to determine what demographics are in your intended area, whether they are young and would be first home buyers, or middle to older in age and could be approached as repeat members of the property market.
+- Research your local audience to gauge what messaging you need to use – to do this, you can utilise platforms like CoreLogic or recent Census Data to determine what demographics are in your intended area, whether they are young and would be first home buyers, or middle to older in age and could be approached as repeat members of the property market.